 From the hatcheck to the parking lot to the dry cleaner to the amusement park, we grant pre-injury waivers of liability all the time.
 And we’re helpless to stop it.
 Don’t believe us?
 Try negotiating that fine print on the back of your parking lot ticket next time you leave your Bugatti Chiron in the hands of some teenager named “Kent Steerwell.”
 You’ll be handed your keys, probably with a suggestion of where to put them (and it won’t involve inserting them in the ignition, either).

-With the first meteorological day of summer still a week away (and 91º outside today), it’s a nice escape to think about skiing.
+With the first meteorological day of summer still a week away (and 83º outside today), it’s a nice escape to think about skiing.
 Here goes: When expert Alpine skiing enthusiast Bill Rothstein parted with his hard-earned cash for a couple of souped-up passes to the Snowbird resort (your basic pass and a special one that let him skip lines and not have to mingle with the great unwashed), he signed the waivers without a second thought.
 You know, the ones that said the resort wasn’t liable for a ding-dong thing in case he got hurt.

 While skiing the “Fluffy Bunny” run (hardly sounds like a double-diamond course, does it?)
 Bill ran into a poorly-marked retaining wall and messed himself up but good.
 Fortunately, his favored hand wasn’t injured, so he quickly signed off on a lawsuit against the ski operator.
 But the trial court was impressed by the breadth of the release Rothstein had signed — as tall as the Wasatch and as wide as the Bonneville Salt Flats — and it threw the case out.

 The Utah Supreme Court saved Rothstein’s bacon.
 It held that, no matter what the pre-injury waivers said, Utah public policy required that ski resorts take responsibility for the results of their negligence.
-A state statute, the Inherent Risks of Skiing Act, exempted ski resorts from certain risks that are inherent in skiing — such as broken legs, frostbite, fashion faux pas — so that the operators could buy insurance against actual negligence.
+A state statute, the Inherent Risks of Skiing Act, exempted ski resorts from certain risks that are inherent in skiing — such as broken legs, frostbite, and fashion faux pas — so that the operators could buy insurance against actual negligence.
 The Court held that inasmuch as the legislature exempted ski resorts from certain types of risks so that they could afford insurance to cover the remaining ones, it was contrary to public policy for a ski resort to try to exempt itself from liability for any negligence whatsoever.
-The Romans had a word for it: expressio unius est exclusio alterius, which means “the expression of one excludes all others.”
+The Romans had some words for it: expressio unius est exclusio alterius, which means “the expression of one excludes all others.”
 This means that because the law expressly carved out certain acts from liability – such as the effects of the relentless pull of gravity – it specifically intended not to carve out other unlisted acts: like failing to adequately mark a retaining wall.

 The waiver was void, and Rothstein was free to sue… if not to ski the “Fluffy Bunny.”